 13. What does the state charge to apply for the LTC?

-Currently and in general, the license fee is $140 (after September 1, 2017 it drops to $40) for a 5-year license.
-Seniors, vets, and others can receive discounts.
-Specific fees are detailed in this document from the Texas DPS website: http://www.dps.texas.gov/RSD/LTC/documents/LTCFeeSchedule.pdf
+Currently and in general, the license fee is $40 or less for a 5-year license.
+Seniors, vets, and others can receive discounts or pay nothing.
+Details are in this document from the Texas DPS website: http://www.dps.texas.gov/RSD/LTC/documents/LTCFeeSchedule.pdf

 14. Where can I get more info about the Texas LTC?

 Visit the Texas DPS website: http://www.dps.texas.gov/rsd/ltc/index.htm